apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Furthermore, the test infrastructure is updated to also support OpenLDAP in addition to 389-ds and Samba (AD).

+### Optional (Mixed) X.509 Authentication

+[X.509 authentication](../installation/X509-Authentication.html), when running an embedded Apache Tomcat, is enhanced to provide for mixed-mode authentication.
+In this mode, the user is given an additional option to login via X.509 without being prompted for a certificate preemptively.

 ## Other Stuff

 - LDAP trust managers can now be specified in CAS properties.